17 February 2026 - 17 February 2026

 1 July 2025 - 30 June 2027

-Council plans to improve and widen the road so that it is more suitable for the increased traffic and type of vehicles using the road.
-Additionally, a shared path is to be provided on the western side of Pass Road from Glebe Hill Road to Winterborne Road with allowance for a possible future shared path from Winterborne Road to Connor Place.
+The project includes widening and upgrading the road, relocating underground services and overhead power lines, and improving stormwater infrastructure.
+A shared path is planned on the western side of Pass Road from Glebe Hill Road to Winterborne Road, with allowance for a future shared path from Winterborne Road to Connor Place.

-For additional information please contact council’s Project Manager Mark Painter on 03 6217 9734 or mpainter@ccc.tas.gov.au.
+For additional information please contact us on 03 6217 9500 or clarence@ccc.tas.gov.au

 Hours of Disruption: Monday to Friday work hours